DraftKings promo code: Claim $300 in bonus bets for Seahawks vs. Patriots in NFL Big Game 2026 on Sunday

 DraftKings offers $300 in bonus bets for New England vs. Seattle in the Big Game on Sunday, February 8 at Levi's Stadium

 The New England Patriots and Seattle Seahawks (-4.5) will go head-to-head in the Big Game on Sunday, an ideal time to use the latest DraftKings promo code to get $300 in bonus bets if your first $5 wager wins.
 Kickoff is scheduled for 6:30 p.m.
-ET at Levi's Stadium and the Patriots are +192 on the money-line, while the Seahawks are -231.
+ET at Levi's Stadium and the Patriots are +194 on the money-line (risk $100 to win $194), while the Seahawks are -233 (risk $233 to win $100).
 Claim your DraftKings promo code here:

 For the full terms and conditions and how to claim the promo, read our DraftKings promo code review.